 If you live in a city, there may not be a lot that you can do.
-Even during short-term disasters like Katrina, garbage became a huge problem for people living in the city of New Orleans.
+Even during short-term disasters like Hurricane Katrina, garbage became a huge problem for people living in the city of New Orleans.
 The Louisiana Department of Environmental Quality estimated that hurricane resulted in 22 million tons of garbage.

 If you live in a rural area, you might be in better shape:

-Burning your garbage. – Although it’s not the healthiest solution, for thousands of years it was about the only solution that people had to remove waste from their homes.
+Burning your garbage: Although it’s not the healthiest solution in the world, for thousands of years it was about the only solution that people had to remove waste from their homes.
 To this day, a number of people in rural areas of the United States still use it as their primary source of waste removal.

 If this becomes your only option, you want to do it late at night to minimize your exposure.
 The last thing that you want to do is draw attention to your bug out location, by advertising the fact that you have stuff to burn to begin with.
 Burning at night makes it harder for people to see the smoke, and will make it harder for them to find your location.